StevenBlack/vocab/million-dollar-words.md

 A note sounded to start an attack.
 This can be a literal trumpet call or a figurative battle cry.
 "When they decided to take separate vacations, I knew that was the warison for the divorce that followed."

+### Warnock's Dilemma
+Online content that provokes people gets more engagement than content people merely agree with, which incentivizes content creators to be provocative.
+So much is alarming and enraging only because so much is trying to get your attention.

 ### welt